torvalds/linux/Documentation/media/v4l-drivers/zr364xx.rst

 This is a beta release of the driver.
 Since version 0.70, this driver is only compatible with V4L2 API and 2.6.x kernels.
-If you need V4L1 or 2.4x kernels support, please use an older version, but the code is not maintained anymore.
+If you need V4L1 or 2.4x kernels support, please use an older version, but the code is yest maintained anymore.
 Good luck!

 Install